Robert-Holovka/unity3D-PUN-scalability-in-online-games/README.md

 <h3>6.
 Synchronization</h3>
 <img  alt="Synchronization" src="./Readme%20Resources/image/sync_options.png">

-Every player sends to the server 10 times per second a package that contains information about its position and rotation. <br>
+Each player sends to the server 10 times per second a package that contains information about his position and rotation.
 Server distributes that package to other players. <br>
 That amount of data is not enough to present smooth movement for the avatars of other players. <br>
 Increasing the serialization rate would fix that problem, but the server has a potential to become a bottleneck. <br>
 Interpolation is used to retain smooth movement and rotation without sending too much data. <br>
-That technique generates locally additional waypoints between last 2 known states. <br>
+That technique locally generates additional waypoints between last 2 known states. <br>

 | Movement without interpolation | Movement with interpolation |
 | :--------------------------------------------------------------: | :--------------------------------------------------------------: |